mpmeyer9/Apostle_Islands_Wave_analysis/README - Apostle Islands.md

 from a website and writes them to a CSV file along with the date, time, and a link to a photo taken by a webcam at the study location at the time of the waveheight measurement

+Packages used and necssary to run the above scripts:
+XML
+stringr
+R.matlab
+data.table
+dplyr
+lubridate
+ggplot2